noiseprotocol/noise_spec/noise.md

    length `DHLEN`.
 The `public_key` encoding details are specific to each set of DH functions.

- * **`DH(key_pair, public_key)`**: Performs a DH calculation between the
+ * **`DH(key_pair, public_key)`**: Performs a Diffie-Hellman calculation
-   private key in `key_pair` and `public_key` and returns an output sequence of bytes of length `DHLEN`.
+   between the private key in `key_pair` and `public_key` and returns an output sequence of bytes of length `DHLEN`.
+For security, the Gap-DH problem based on this function must be unsolvable by any practical cryptanalytic adversary [@gapdh].
 This function is defined as either nonstrict or strict.
-If a nonstrict function detects an invalid `public_key` then the output may be all zeros or any other value that doesn't leak information about the private key.
-A strict function will signal an error to the caller for certain classes of invalid inputs.
-For reasons discussed in [Section 10.1](#dummy-static-public-keys) it is recommended for the function to have a
-   **null public key value** that always yields the same output, regardless of private key.
+If a nonstrict function is passed an invalid `public_key` then the output may be all zeros or any other value that doesn't leak information about the private key.
+A strict function may behave as a nonstrict function for certain classes of invalid inputs, but will signal an error to the caller for other classes of invalid inputs.
+For reasons discussed in [Section 10.1](#dummy-static-public-keys) it is recommended for the function to have a **null public key value** that always yields the same output, regardless of private key.
 For example, the DH functions in [Section 11](#dh-functions-cipher-functions-and-hash-functions) always map a DH public key of all zeros to an output of all zeros.

  * **`DHLEN`** = A constant specifying the size in bytes of public keys and DH outputs.
 For security reasons, `DHLEN` must be 32 or greater.